Chelsea-Dover/front-end-101/HTML/html_syntax.md

     You only live once, but if you do it right, once is enough.

-The HTML element starts with an opening tag which consists of two angle brackets with the type of tag between them. e.g. `<p>`. there are many more types of tags and each one has a different purposes for instance, the `<p>` tag is for paragraphs and the `<nav>` tag is for navigation.
+The HTML element starts with an opening tag which consists of two angle brackets with the type of tag between them. e.g. `<p>`.
+There are many more types of tags and each one has a different purposes for instance, the `<p>` tag is for paragraphs and the `<nav>` tag is for navigation.

-After the start of the element has been defind we can add substance to it.
+After the start of the element has been defined we can add substance to it.
 There are many options for what to put inside your element such as text, or another element but there are a few rules.
 For instance it's bad practice to put images in an h1 tag.

 To close the element place the closing tag below everything you want inside the element.
 The closing tag will to almost identical to the opening tag.
-The only differnce is a forward slash before the tag name. e.g. `</p>`.
+The only difference is a forward slash before the tag name. e.g. `</p>`.

 ## Self-closing elements
 Here's an example of a self-closing element: